IHTSDO/snowstorm/docs/loading-snomed.md

 ## Loading Release Full Files

-It's possible to load the RF2 **Full** files which gives you access to previous releases in addition to the current content.
+It's possible to load the RF2 **Full** files which gives you access to all previous releases of SNOMED CT in addition to the current content.
 However, this will  take longer (*last run took 2h15 on an m5.xlarge AWS instance with 4 vCPU and 16GB Memory*), but will not have an impact to the performance.

 Simply replace the `--import` argument above with `--import-full` or the `type` with `FULL` within Swagger.

 ## Stopping After Loading

-To shutdown Snowstorm after loading data include the `--exit` flag.
+To shutdown Snowstorm after loading data automatically include the `--exit` flag.